paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 Once the tests have shown {term}`wear-out failures <Wear-out failure>`, a suitable failure distribution which fits to the wear-out phenomenon of the components has to be determined.

 The third part of the bathtub curve can be represented by several potential distributions, see {numref}`methodologies` for details.
-The most common used distributions for the wear-out of EEE components are the Weibull distribution with two or three parameters (introducing a shift *τ* in the two-parameter model $f(t-\tau)$), and the Lognormal distribution.
+The most common used distributions for the wear-out of {term}`EEE` components are the Weibull distribution with two or three parameters (introducing a shift *τ* in the two-parameter model $f(t-\tau)$), and the Lognormal distribution.

 The Weibull distribution is often used to model "weakest link" failures such as dielectric breakdown and thermo mechanical failures due to solder joints {term}`degradation <Degradation>` {cite:t}`eee-JEP122H`.
 The complete methodology to define a Weibull distribution model is provided in document \[BR-EEE-29\].